 The assistant rector (AR) is a graduate student who serves in a residence hall and lives side by side with students.
 The AR and rector form the Head Staff and together, with the resident assistants, make up the Hall Staff.
 The AR aids the rector in general administration and works with Hall Staff to ensure a healthy, safe, and nurturing environment for all who reside in the residence halls.
+ARs generally assist with overseeing programming efforts within a hall community which means presence in your hall on nights that you are not officially on duty.
+ARs generally assist with providing opportunities for faith worship and enhancing the spiritual life of the hall community.
+There are two ARs in each Residence Hall and responsibilities are generally shared among Head Staff.

 Assistant Rector Position Description